 “I found that the projects I worked on were invaluable in crafting my story and convincing companies that I was capable.”

-DESIGNATION gave me the language to speak intelligently about design, exposed me to a lot of educational and professional resources and helped me build products that I’m proud to showcase in my portfolio.
+How did Designation help prepare you for your new role?
+Designation gave me the language to speak intelligently about design, exposed me to a lot of educational and professional resources and helped me build products that I’m proud to showcase in my portfolio.
 While interviewing for jobs, I found that the projects I worked on were invaluable in crafting my story and convincing companies that I was capable of performing on par with designers from traditional schools.
-I received three great offers, selected the one that best fit my objectives and now use my DESIGNATION foundation at work everyday.
+I received three great offers, selected the one that best fit my objectives and now use my Designation foundation at work everyday.